 Investment Planning class donates $15,000 in portfolio earnings to charities

-Salve Regina students who have managed a growing stock portfolio as part of an MGT-320 Investment Planning class in fall 2020 donated $15,000 in earnings from the fund during the holiday season and set aside another $30,000 for two sections of the spring 2021 classes to do the same.
+Salve Regina students who managed a growing stock portfolio as part of an MGT320: Investment Planning class in fall 2020 donated $15,000 in earnings from the fund during the holiday season and set aside another $30,000 for two sections of the spring 2021 classes to do the same.

-Samuel Sacco, professor of business and economics, said the “Doing Good by Doing Well” student initiative is their unanimous response to the current public health crisis, economic distress and hardship being experienced by many families.
+Samuel Sacco, lecturer in the Department of Business and Economics, said the “Doing Good by Doing Well” student initiative is their unanimous response to the current public health crisis, economic distress and hardship being experienced by many families.

 The class was started five years ago as a special topics workshop under the guidance of Sacco, and students opened a Morgan Stanley account with an initial $1,000 investment.
-Students started making real stock purchases based on market and industry analysis and the equity portfolio and has since grown from that initial investment to a valuation over $62,000 in 2020.
+Students started making real stock purchases based on market and industry analysis, and the portfolio has grown from that initial investment to a valuation over $62,000 in 2020.

-“I think the class felt that we had a responsibility of lending out a helping hand to entities that face hardships even in perfect conditions, let alone in the middle of a pandemic,” said William Hanna, a senior financial management major who has a double minor in accounting and administration of justice.
+“I think the class felt that we had a responsibility of lending a helping hand to entities that face hardships even in perfect conditions, let alone in the middle of a pandemic,” said William Hanna, a finance major and double minor in accounting and administration of justice.
 Hanna advocated to support Boston Children’s Hospital.
 “I felt that if our class could help even just one family in any way possible, especially during the holiday season, it would make all the difference in the world,” he said.

-“We all agreed that because so many people were going through hard times this year with COVID-19 that it would be the perfect time to donate some of the money,” said Samantha Dolan ’21, a financial management major who advocated for supporting Year Up RI.
+“We all agreed that because so many people were going through hard times this year with COVID-19 that it would be the perfect time to donate some of the money,” said Samantha Dolan, a finance major who advocated for supporting Year Up Rhode Island.

 “Year Up’s mission is to close the opportunity divide by ensuring that young adults gain the skills, experiences and support that will empower them to reach their potential through careers and higher education,” Dolan said.
 “I wanted the class to donate to this organization because it gives young adults the professional skills needed in the workplace and helps put them on a path to success.”

 Coen said the impact of the students’ gift is immediate.
-“Over 70 percent of the club’s annual budget comes directly from philanthropy,” she said.
+“Over 70% of the club’s annual budget comes directly from philanthropy,” she said.
 “It is very impressive that the Salve students wish to pay it forward to the youth of our community.”

 Sacco said it was an interesting discussion when the class made decisions about their proposed recipients and grant amounts.
 “The students expressed a strong desire to make contributions to established organizations and programs to have an immediate impact as opposed to providing seed money that may not be used immediately,” he said.
 “They also were wary of contributing to a single year of a multi-year budget item or partially funding a larger budget item despite their philosophical support of the initiative.”